 In the world of off-road adventure, it always pays to be prepared for any situation that might come your way — including the dreaded possibility of a vehicle fire.
 Vehicle fires can start for a multitude of different reasons, and they all end with extremely undesirable results.
 Not only can a vehicle fire injure you and others, destroy your property, and leave you stranded — but in the wrong off-road setting, they could also trigger a dangerous forest fire.

-Below, we’ll look at some options for off-road fire suppression.
+Below, we’ll look at some of the best fire extinguishers for off-roaders.
 A few bucks spent on a quality fire extinguisher for your 4×4 is, after all, money well spent on protecting your investment.

 Table of contents